-Your Rheem® Premier Loline solar water heater is designed for the solar collectors to be roof mounted and the solar storage tank to be installed at ground or floor level.
-The solar storage tank is suitable for outdoor installation only and with either SPA2000 or CSA2007 solar collectors.
+Your Rheem® Premier Loline closed circuit solar water heater is designed for the solar collectors to be roof mounted and the solar storage tank to be installed at ground or floor level.
+The electric boosted solar storage tank is suitable for installation either outdoor or indoor and with either SPA2000 or CSA2007 solar collectors.
 The system is suitable for installation in areas subject to frost or freeze conditions.
 Freeze conditions occur below 6°C.